-MEETING THE GLOBAL SERIALIZATION CHALLENGE
+MEETING THE GLOBAL SERIALISATION CHALLENGE

 Governments are phasing in regulations mandating unique numerical identifiers for medicines.
 To comply, pharma companies must make changes now.

 Counterfeit medications were long thought to be a problem only in developing countries.
 That’s no longer the case: The World Health Organization (WHO) estimates that about one percent of pharmaceutical sales in developed economies and more than 10 percent of sales in emerging markets are counterfeit products.
-Other international organizations believe the total percentage of counterfeit medicines could be as high as 30 percent.
+Other international organisations believe the total percentage of counterfeit medicines could be as high as 30 percent.

 Compliance with these regulations will require companies to invest in new technology, make major process changes, and potentially restructure their supply chains.
-To ensure that such long-term, complex projects move forward as serialization requirements are being phased in over the next 10 years or so, pharma companies and their supply chain partners must begin making changes now.
+To ensure that such long-term, complex projects move forward as serialisation requirements are being phased in over the next 10 years or so, pharma companies and their supply chain partners must begin making changes now.

 Changes Along the Supply Chain

 Serialisation regulations will push change all along the supply chain.
 For one thing, they require manufacturers, wholesale distributors, third-party logistics service providers (3PLs), and others to acquire the proper licences and accreditations in each country that mandates serialisation.
 For another, manufacturers will have to change the way they package, mark, and label their products, including redesigning packaging to accommodate new barcodes, serial numbers, and anti-tampering features.